 Soups, smoothies, juices and mashed vegetables are easier to digest and can be useful whilst trying to restore your digestive function.

 Include fresh brightly coloured fruit and vegetables rich in antioxidants which help to heal the gut and prevent further damage.

 Ensure a good water intake of 1-2 litres a day (6-8 glasses) and avoid drinking at mealtimes as this dilutes digestive secretions.

 Eat smaller meals, these will be easier to digest and try to avoid snacking in between meals.
 A gap between meals allows the gut to naturally cleanse itself and help to restore good function.
 Avoid eating late at night, especially before bed.

-Take time to prepare food – this is the beginning of digestion.
-Handling a food during preparation and the smell of cooking stimulates the release of digestive secretions.
+Take time to prepare food - this is the beginning of digestion.
+Handling food during preparation and smelling it cooking stimulates the release of digestive secretions.
 This is essential to prepare your body for the meal that is about to come.

 Eat your meals in a relaxed manner at a table and chew your food well.
 Be mindful of your posture - sit up straight and do not slouch.
 This ensures your food is broken down into small pieces before it reaches the stomach, supports transit of food through the digestive tract and allows stimulation of digestive secretions.

 Replace digestive secretions that may be lacking:

 Apple cider vinegar with meals or a betaine HCl supplement can be useful in times of low stomach acid (not to be used in cases of peptic ulcer).
 Poor stomach acid may affect protein breakdown, leading to larger than normal pieces of protein entering the intestines where it ferments.